nordin-johan/lemon/README.md

 ## Installing Lemon

-Lemon is currently only supported for Linux.
+Lemon currently has build support for Linux only.

 __Download the repo__